Key Takeaways

 403(b) plans, on the other hand, make enrollment voluntary.

-If you’re thinking of enrolling in a retirement plan, you’ll likely find yourself making a 401(a) vs. 403(b) comparison.
+If you’re thinking of offering a retirement plan, you’ll likely find yourself comparing 401(a) and 403(b) plans.
 Both of these retirement plans have their pros and cons, which you have to properly weigh in order to determine which one better suits your needs and goals.

 Below is our guide to understanding the difference between 401(a) and 403(b).